poviolabs/PovioKit/Resources/Auth/Google/README.md

   }

 // get auth status
-let state = GoogleAuthProvider.isAuthorized()
+let state = GoogleAuthenticator.isAuthorized()

 // signOut user
-GoogleAuthProvider.signOut() // all provider data regarding the use auth is cleared at this point
+GoogleAuthenticator.signOut() // all provider data regarding the use auth is cleared at this point

 // handle url
-GoogleAuthProvider.shouldHandleURL() // call this from `application:openURL:options:` in UIApplicationDelegate
+GoogleAuthenticator.shouldHandleURL() // call this from `application:openURL:options:` in UIApplicationDelegate
 ```